 The Harrisonburg-Rockingham Metropolitan Planning Organization (HRMPO) was established in 2003 and is the regional transportation planning organization that provides support for multimodal transportation projects in the City of Harrisonburg, the Towns of Bridgewater, Dayton, and Mt.
 Crawford, and the surrounding portions of Rockingham County.
 The Long Range Transportation Plan (LRTP) is a comprehensive examination of the future transportation needs within the MPO boundaries.
 For more information, view the Plan webpage.

-Corridor Signal Timing Optimization Program - currently underway
+Corridor Signal Timing Optimization Program - completed in 2021

-This effort will update signal timing and coordination at 33 intersections across four major corridors throughout the city.
+This effort will update signal timing and coordination at 33 intersections across four major corridors throughout the city in order to increase safety and efficiency on these corridors.
 The corridors are: US 11/South Main Street from Mosby Road to Martin Luther King Jr. Way, US 33/East Market Street from Vine Street/Hawkins Street to Chestnut Ridge Drive, Route 42/South Hight Street from Erickson Avenue to 3rd Street, Route 253/Port Republic Road from Bluestone Drive/Hillside Avenue to Neff Avenue/Peach Grove Avenue.
-The signal optimization will increase safety and efficiency on these corridors.

 Downtown Harrisonburg Operations Study - completed in 2020